From Holding it Together to Letting Yourself be Held

 You’ve recently discovered or are starting to wonder if ADHD, autism, or another form of neurodivergence might help explain how you experience the world, relationships, and your own inner life.

-You may carry a history of relational trauma, subtle or overt, and want to heal the parts of you still waiting to feel safe and seen.
+You may carry a history of relational trauma, and want to heal the parts of you still waiting to feel safe and seen.

 Services